ajahne/blog/_drafts/2020-5-15-stay-technical-and-give-back-volunteer.md

   image: assets/images/header-stay-technical-and-give-back-volunteer.jpeg
 ---

-Earlier this year, on every other Wednesday for two months, I volunteered at [Pursuit](https://www.pursuit.org) to conduct technical interviews for engineering fellows.
+Last spring, on every other Wednesday for two months, I volunteered at [Pursuit](https://www.pursuit.org) to conduct technical interviews for engineering fellows.

 This was important to me for many reasons.
 In the tech industry there are not many people that look like me and I feel it is important to give back.